guoqianyu-alberta/Conditional-Representation-Learning/README.md

 # Training
-We provide the training code for miniImageNet and ImageNet.
-Note that for training, two pickle files should be prepared for the training datset
+Note that for training, two pickle files should be generated:

+(1) pickle file contains paths for all the images in training dataset

+(2) pickle file contains paths organized by categories

+We also provide the training code for miniImageNet and ImageNet, run:
 ~~~python
 torchrun --nnodes=1 --nproc_per_node={gpu_num} --master_port=20000 train.py  --image_size 224 --train_bsz 80 --epochs 100 --backbone Resnet12 --train_dataset {ImageNet/miniImageNet} --lr 1e-3
 ~~~